art2art/reproducible_research_2/NOAA_exploration.md

 ```

-Make a barplot of top 10 most deadlyevents.
+Make a barplot of top 10 the most deadly events.

 ```r